Inside Tips for 1st Time Southeast Asia Travelers

-Some business mastermind may lie to you for anything it takes to get your money.
-In this case, my previous article on how to avoid scams in Vietnam
+Some business masterminds may lie to you about anything it takes to get your money.
+In this case, my previous article on how to avoid scams in Vietnam may help.

-We have heard about stories that officers of airport customs or border in SE Asia delay your entry for a small amount of cash.
-Though it rarely happen to Western visitors (mostly happen to the Western Asians or the Asians), it doesn’t mean you’ll never encounter this foul act.
-Even if you won’t be rejected to enter for saying “no” firmly to the corruption, it is suggested get your visa done before leaving instead of applying visa on arrival.
+We have heard stories that officers of airport customs or border in SE Asia delay your entry for a small amount of cash.
+Though it rarely happens to Western visitors (mostly happen to Western Asians or Asians), it doesn't mean you'll never encounter this foul act.
+Even if you won't be rejected to enter for saying "no" firmly to the corruption, it is suggested to get your visa done before leaving instead of applying for a visa on arrival.
 It may cost more but it prevents an unhappy experience at the beginning of your trip.

 Travel with kids

-It’s inevitable that your color-haired and blue-eyed kids will garner an unusual level of attention.
-People away from the touristy places show great adoration and want to interact with them by pinching cheek or rubbing head.
+It's inevitable that your color-haired and blue-eyed kids will garner an unusual level of attention.
+People away from touristy places show great adoration and want to interact with them by pinching cheeks or rubbing heads.
 Talk about this with your kids in advance for any possible situation and step up if you feel the behavior is aggressive.
-Odyssey guest Alison Hestermann’s little boy received warm welcome while in Cambodia.

 So far I hope you find these tips great information for your upcoming Indochina journey.
-Share the article to help other travel fellows - I appreciate that too!
-Lastly, and as usual, I’m reachable at firstname.lastname@example.org for any SE Asia travel queries.
+Lastly, and as usual, I'm reachable at email@example.com for any SE Asia travel queries.